 Conclusion

 In this lab we split a tall narrow decision table into more manageable chunks using the Index Pattern.

+To continue with the next lab, please reset your environment as described in Appendix B.

 Lab 5 - Hit Policies

 Introduction

 Decision tables do not always behave the same way.
 Some tables count outcomes, some are go / no go decisions and others require precise reasoning.
 Different hit policies lead to different results and require different ways of thinking about the decision table.